SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: SHIFT Design

+\textit{\underline{Solution: Copying inherent WQEs.}} As mentioned in \S\ref{sec:rdma_basics}, WRs are converted into WQEs and stored in WQs, which reside in host memory.
+Therefore, WQEs remain valid in memory despite network failures.
+SHIFT can thus recover WQEs from the default QP's WQ, modify a few attributes, and resubmit them to the backup QP.
+See details in \S\ref{sec:faulttolerance}.

+\textbf{2.
+WHEN and WHAT to resubmit under passive switching.} Two-sided operations require that receive WQEs be posted in the receive queue before the matching send WQEs arrive; otherwise, the send WQEs trigger a Receive-not-Ready (RNR) error.
+Furthermore, as analyzed in \S\ref{sec:opportunity}, SHIFT needs receive-side progress to determine which WQEs should be retransmitted.
+These requirements necessitate a synchronization mechanism between the sender and receiver.

+\textit{\underline{Solution: CQ event-based 2-way handshake.}} To record send and receive progress, SHIFT tracks the number of completed send and receive WQEs locally.
+To minimize CPU overhead, SHIFT leverages RDMA CQ events, which trigger user-thread interrupts upon the arrival of a new WC, to initiate two-sided synchronization.

+The synchronization consists of a 2-way handshake between the two sides: (1) Once encountering error (an error WC), side A resubmits its outstanding receive WQEs to the backup QP (QPs are bidirectional) and then sends a \textit{notification} to side B's backup QP, carrying side A's receive WQE counter and indicating that its receive WQEs are ready.
+(2) Upon receiving this notification, side B resubmits its receive WQEs to its backup QP and sends an \textit{acknowledgment}, also carrying its receive WQE counter, back to side A's backup QP.
+Side B then resubmits its send WQEs to the backup QP.
+(3) After receiving this acknowledgment, side A resubmits its send WQEs to the backup QP.
+Detailed in \S\ref{sec:faulttolerance}.

+\textbf{3.
+HOW to maintain execution order under active switching.} Maintaining WR execution order during active switching is challenging because RNICs execute WRs asynchronously with respect to software, which makes it difficult for SHIFT to determine the exact progress of WR execution on the hardware.

+\textit{\underline{Solution: WR execution fence.}} We propose introducing a software fence for active switching.
+Specifically, SHIFT continues submitting unsignaled WRs to the backup QP until it submits a signaled WR, which serves as a \textit{fence WR}.
+After submitting the fence WR, SHIFT directs all subsequent WRs to the default QP but withholds the doorbell, ensuring that these WRs remain unexecuted.
+Only after SHIFT receives the WC for the fence WR does it update the doorbell on the default QP to begin execution.
+This mechanism ensures that the execution order surrounding the fence is strictly preserved.
+Detailed in \S\ref{sec:recovery}.

 \textbf{Architecture.} Figure~\ref{fig:architecture} depicts the SHIFT architecture.
-For each QP, SHIFT implicitly creates a backup QP on backup RNIC and, upon default QP failure, seamlessly switches RDMA traffic to that backup QP without requiring application awareness.
-To tolerate anomalies that may occur anywhere along the path and to remain compatible with rail-aligned topologies (Figure~\ref{fig:a100}(b)), SHIFT establishes backup QPs on the backup RNICs of both sides.
+For each QP, SHIFT implicitly creates a backup QP on a backup RNIC.
+To tolerate anomalies that may occur anywhere along the path and to remain compatible with rail-optimized topologies (RNICs with the same index are connected to the same rail switch), SHIFT establishes backup QPs on the backup RNICs of both sides.

-We implement SHIFT's core functions inside the control and data verbs of the RDMA userspace library~\cite{rdma-core}, called SHIFTLib, while preserving verbs APIs for applications unchanged.
-Applications can adopt SHIFTLib by switching the RDMA library they use at runtime without rebuild (e.g., updating \verb|LD_LIBRARY_PATH| on Linux).
+We implement SHIFT's core functions inside the control and data verbs of the RDMA userspace library~\cite{rdma-core}, called \emph{SHIFTLib}, while preserving verbs APIs for applications unchanged.
+Applications can adopt SHIFTLib by switching the RDMA library they use at runtime without rebuilding (e.g., updating \code{LD_LIBRARY_PATH} on Linux).